xNS5/sleepyboi/README.md

 3. Run the respective sunrise/sunset script based on whether the current time is before or after sunset/sunrise.
 4. ???
 5. Profit

+## Note
+* The Sunrise/Sunset API is a little funky.
+After the current day's `sunset_time` has passed, the API immediately returns the next day's sunset and sunrise time.
+I get why, but this behavior results in needing to compare if the data from the API is the current day or the next day.
+If it's the next day, odds are the sunset has passed.
+This is a working theory, and is subject to change on a whim.

+This service is powered by [SunriseSunset.io](https://sunrisesunset.io/api/)